dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation/styling/polyfill.md

 By using Eufemia properties, like [color names](/uilib/usage/customisation/colors) and [typography properties](/uilib/typography), instead of defining colors and typography directly as hard coded values, you make your code much more readable and future proof in terms of refactoring and new enhancements.
 [Maintainability](/uilib/getting-started/maintainability) is important.
 But it fits also better in thinking of the [Living system](/uilib/getting-started/living-system) terms.

-But as long as we have to support legacy browsers like [Internet Explorer](!/uilib/usage#supported-browsers-and-platforms) we have to deal with a fallback or polyfill.

 ## Post CSS

 Use [postcss-preset-env](https://github.com/csstools/postcss-preset-env).
 Example [webpack](https://webpack.js.org) loader config: